-Students who have taken PSEO or Dual Enrollment/Concurrent Enrollment classes at another Minnesota State institution are still required to apply with us.
+Students who have taken PSEO or College in the High School classes at another Minnesota State institution are still required to apply with us.
 We cannot transfer applications between colleges.
 Courses you have earned at another school can be transferred to Ridgewater upon request.